-It is not uncommon to feel lightheaded after exercising.
-But if this problem continues or develops a day beyond a workout involving your legs, do not ignore it.
+It is not uncommon to feel lightheaded right after exercising.
+But if you feel lightheaded hours after a workout or this problem continues or develops a day after a workout involving your legs, do not ignore it.
 It may not be related to your exercise.

 Dizziness After Exercise

 Exercising affects your body in a number of ways.
 A leg workout requires an increase in oxygen to the active muscles.
 To accommodate this need, your heart may beat faster and your blood pressure goes up.
 When you complete your exercise, the blood pressure should return to normal.

-Feeling faint, or presyncope, can be an indication of heart health.
-When the heart is not pumping adequately, you may feel lightheaded.
-Cardiovascular insufficiency can be due to an irregular heart beat or a symptom of damage to the cardiac muscle.
+Feeling lightheaded and faint, or presyncope, can indicate an issue with your heart health.
+When the heart isn't pumping blood adequately, you may feel lightheaded.
+Cardiovascular insufficiency can be due to an irregular heart beat or be a symptom of damage to the cardiac muscle.

 When your brain does not receive enough blood, you feel dizzy.
 A heart condition may cause you to be lightheaded while you exercise, says the American Heart Association, but you probably feel it other times, too.
 If you have a history of heart conditions in your family, see a doctor to rule out an underlying cardiac condition.

 Other medical conditions also cause you to feel lightheaded and it's unlikely they're caused by your leg workout.
 It may represent an inner ear infection, which is affecting your balance.
 Feeling faint may point to poor diet or the onset of diabetes.
 The fact that you exercised is secondary to the problem.